QuentChangeat/QuentChangeat.github.io/projects.md

 ### JWST
 <img src="https://quentchangeat.github.io/img/jwst.png" alt="jwst" width="12%" height="12%" style="float:left; padding-right:4px">
 [NASA/ESA/CSA JWST](https://esawebb.org/) (James Webb Space Telescope) is the next great space observatory.
 Launched in December 2021, it is designed to answer the deepest questions of the universe by observing in the near to far infrared.
 JWST offers unique observing capabilities to revolutionise our knowledge of the Solar System, of star and planets formation, exoplanets, and other galaxies.
-As ESA fellow at STScI, I use Webb to observe exoplanet atmospheres.
+As an ESA fellow at STScI, I use Webb to observe exoplanet atmospheres.
 <br clear="left"/>